Why We Respond to All of Our Reviews (Positive and Negative)

 At a minimum, all companies should monitor reviews as they’re posted so they can put out any fires.
 Plenty of companies only do one step better, racing to respond to negative reviews so they can put things right, and giving brief responses at best to most of the others.

-However, we like to respond to every review posted about us online, both positive and negative.
+However, we believe in responsive customer support, whether we receive a positive and negative review.
 We also try to reply with the same level of enthusiasm and amount of detail that the reviewer used when they wrote their review.

 Yes, this takes time and energy.
 But here’s why it’s worth it: